MarcosBarrera/Weff-App/README.md

 Unfortunately, the database is not available due to its size.

-This app is a complementary piece of work to #UniversityHack repository.
+This app is a complementary piece of work to #UniversityHack-2018 repository.